-The first most important step in content marketing is making sure you know how to identify and find your target audience.
+The first and most important step in content marketing is making sure you know how to identify and find your target audience.
 Knowing who you are talking to sets the foundation of an effective content strategy.

 Examine the data from the customers you already have to create a customer persona.
 Customer personas can be developed by analyzing your site’s quantitative data, e.g., Google Analytics, and qualitative data, e.g., feedback from the customers.
-This can help you discover the demographics and psychographics about your customers, along with what motivates them to engage.
+This can help you discover the demographics and psychographics of your customers, along with what motivates them to engage.

 This is a crucial step to take as it helps you start mapping out what content you will create.
 Through these customer personas, you will be able to figure out the types of content your customers are looking for and what is helpful for them, which will help you create the right kind of content.

 Ask yourself these questions to define your target audience:

 With this outline, you can even name your fictional persona.
 For example, you’ve created a persona from answering these questions and called her “Jessica.”
 Now, every time you’re creating content, you’re making it for Jessica.
 Calling her by name helps humanize your content creation process.

 When it comes to the world of content marketing, we’re all competing for attention.
 And we’re up against some heavy hitters.

 How do you get your audience to notice your content?